Discover more from The DEC4 Podcast Companion Newsletter

 Gary also references the 1982 movie, Diner, written and directed by Barry Levinson and produced by Jerry Weintraub (1937-2015).
 As well as a successful film producer, Weintraub was a philanthropist and a very well-liked and respected talent manager (John Denver) and concert promoter, (Frank Sinatra, Neil Diamond, Bob Dylan, The Beach Boys).
 A pioneer of large-arena music events, he also facilitated Elvis’ move out of Las Vegas showrooms and onto the stadium tour circuit, working with Elvis and the Colonel right up to the end, and actually beyond.
 He also made a handful of movie cameo appearances, including as gangster Sonny Capps in The Firm.

 And finally one more suggestion for a New Year at home; the Martin Scorsese concert movie, The Last Waltz (released 1978), featuring The Band and an array of incredible guest artists.
-One of the highlights of the movie is undoubtedly the performance of The Weight, featuring the Staples Singers.
+One of the highlights of the movie is undoubtedly the performance of The Weight, featuring the Staple Singers.
 (Links to external channel)

 We’re very much looking forward to our three part series on Aloha From Hawaii.
 In the meantime, a big thank you to everyone who has supported the podcast and newsletter this year, and shared the links on social media.
 You can contact us on Facebook or at the DEC4 Webpage any time.